List of Boeing B-17 Flying Fortress variants: B-17C

+The first of the B-17C series flew in July 1940, with 38 being built.
+The 18 remaining in Army Air Forces service, after 20 had been transferred to the RAF, were upgraded to the B-17D configuration, although one of these crashed on a ferry flight in the US.

+Fortress Mk.I

 With the passage of the Lend-lease Act in 1941, the Royal Air Force requested B-17s.
-At that time, the US Army Air Corps was suffering from shortages of the B-17, but hesitantly agreed to provide 20 examples to the RAF.
-Though the Air Corps did not consider the B-17 ready for offensive combat, the aircraft was still desperately needed in Britain.
-The 20 ferried bombers were Boeing production B-17Cs (company designation Model 299T).
-The aircraft's single .30 caliber nose-mounted machine guns were replaced with 0.5 inch Brownings.
+At that time, the US Army Air Corps was suffering from shortages, but supplied 20 to the RAF.
+Though the Air Corps hadn't cleared the B-17 for combat, they were desperately needed in Britain.
+The 20 ferried bombers were production B-17Cs (company designation Model 299T), designated Fortress Mk I by the RAF.
+The aircraft's single .30 caliber nose-mounted machine guns were replaced with .50 caliber Brownings.

-Following their delivery, the 20 B-17C bombers were placed immediately into frontline service and designated RAF Fortress Mk I. They performed unremarkably while in British service.
-By September 1941, three months after the Army Air Corps became the Army Air Forces, 39 sorties had made up 22 missions.
-Nearly half of those were aborted due to mechanical and electrical problems.
-Eight of the 20 aircraft were destroyed by September, half to various accidents.
-Their machine guns tended to freeze-up at high altitudes and were generally unable to effectively protect the Fortresses from German fighter attack.
-Their success as bombers were also limited, largely because they were unable to strike targets from the high altitudes at which the RAF flew its daylight bombing missions.
+Following delivery, the 20 Fortress Mk.Is went almost immediately into frontline service, however they performed poorly.
+By September 1941, 39 sorties had only resulted in 22 missions, with nearly half of the sorties aborted due to mechanical and electrical problems.
+Eight of the 20 aircraft had been destroyed by September, half to accidents.
+Their guns froze-up at altitude and were unable to protect the Fortresses from attack and their effectiveness as bombers was also limited, largely because of problems with achieving an adequate level of bombing accuracy.

-The first of the B-17C series flew in July 1940, with a total of 38 being built.
-The 18 remaining in Army Air Forces service, following the 20 transferred to the RAF, were upgraded to Boeing's new B-17D configuration.
-However, one of these bombers, B-17C 40-2047, crashed while being ferried from Salt Lake City, Utah, to Mather Army Air Base, California, on November 2, 1941.